CSS - Filters & Blend Modes

 Learning Objectives

-- Apply filter(blur, brightness, contrast, drop-shadow).
+filter(blur, brightness, contrast, drop-shadow). - Use

-- Use mix-blend-modefor overlay effects andbackdrop-filterfor frosted glass.
+mix-blend-modefor overlay effects andbackdrop-filterfor frosted glass.

 Details & Examples